 - Leave a dead tree or limb in wooded areas for nesting options.

-- Install bat houses and bee nesting blocks.
+- Install bee nesting blocks.

 - Expect and accept a little pest activity in the yard and garden (beneficial insects need sources of food, too).

 - When pest activity becomes excessive, try removing pests by hand.

 - Limit pesticide use.
 If needed, apply pesticides in early morning or late evening when pollinators are least active.

 - If insecticides are necessary, use ones that are least toxic to non-pest species and do not persist on vegetation.
 Don’t apply them when plants are in bloom or it is windy.